edwardcasbon/rwd-kata/README.md

 # Responsive web design kata
 You've inherited this website.
 It isn't mobile friendly.
-Your job is to make it more responsive.
+It isn't even desktop friendly.
+Your job is to make it more responsive and improve the CSS along the way.

 # Build
 You need NodeJS installed.